ouchadam/themr/README.md

 `themr` reduces the need for this boiler plate by allowing the palettes and themes to be decoupled and the combinations auto generated.

-Combintations are declared as part of the plugin extension
+Combinations are declared as part of the plugin extension
 ```groovy
 themr {
   combinations = [